You Know Your Return. Do You Know What Your Money Funds?

 How do I start impact investing with Ziggma?

 Three steps.
 Create a free account — no credit card required.
-Link a brokerage or upload a portfolio (Ziggma securely connects to over 10,000 brokers, including Fidelity, Schwab, Robinhood, and Vanguard).
-Then run your Impact X-Ray to see exactly where your money is currently going, and where it could go instead.
-From there, you can use the Portfolio Optimizer to fine-tune holdings for stronger returns and better impact alignment.
+Link a brokerage or upload a portfolio (Ziggma securely connects to thousands of brokers, including Fidelity, Schwab, Robinhood, and Vanguard).
+Then open the Impact tab to see exactly where your money is going now — and where it could go instead.
+From there, the Portfolio Optimizer fine-tunes holdings for stronger returns and better impact alignment.
+New to impact investing?
+Start with our complete guide.
 Get started free →